Famous folks from Enid

 Todd Lamb, current Oklahoma Lieutenant Governor.

-Oral Roberts, evangelist who founded Oral Roberts University in Tulsa, Okla., started his ministry in Enid after graduating from Phillips University.
+Oral Roberts, evangelist who founded Oral Roberts University in Tulsa, Okla., started his ministry in Enid after attending classes for two years at Phillips University.

 H.H.
 Champlin, founder of Champlin Oil and owner of Enid's First National Bank (now Wymer Brownlee at the corner of Randolph & Grand), the only bank in United States history to have been closed by the military.